Teaching Collaboration Lesson Plans:

 Collaboration is NOT the same as teamwork!

-But, after really getting into designing this collaboration lesson plan and looking at other people’s points of view, we started to realize that collaboration is just one style of teamwork!
+But, after really getting into designing this collaboration lesson plan and looking at other people’s points of view, we started to realize that collaboration is just one (of three) teamwork styles!

 There are 2 key concepts we explore in this package: